-American Psychoanalysis: Profile of Bret Easton Ellis
+American Psychoanalysis: an interview with Bret Easton Ellis

-Photo: Jeff Burton
+Photo: Jeff Burton |

 On this tour he’s survived that interview at Byron Bay Writer’s Festival where he repelled questions from Ramona Koval about his role as a satirist by joshing about his newfound crush on Delta Goodrem.
 Koval in turn scolded him for treating the interview as “a stand-up routine”.